MAYOTTE, THE LAGOON ISLAND

 DEEP BLUE EXPLORATION is based in Mayotte.
 Hot spot of biodiversity, this magnificent island has one of the largest and most beautiful lagoon in the world which remains largely unexplored today!

-Mayotte is a small island with a very large lagoon in the Comoros archipelago.
-Its 1,500 km2 lagoon is delimited by a barrier reef 195 km long.
-These attributes give it one of the largest lagoons surrounding a high island.
+Mayotte is a small volcanic island with a very large lagoon (1,500 km2) in the Comoros archipelago delimited by a 195 km long barrier reef.
+These attributes make it one of the largest lagoons surrounding a high island.
 The coral reefs of Mayotte, but also those around the world, have been the subject of studies, research and monitoring for nearly 60 years.
-Even today, gray areas persist and prevent the scientific community from having a complete and global vision of the functioning of these ecosystems.
+However, even today, gray areas persist and prevent the scientific community from having a complete and global vision of the functioning of these ecosystems.

 DEEP BLUE EXPLORATION is already: